 What If Feeling Sick Doesn’t Go Away?

-Things like sleep apnea can also cause you to feel restless and nauseous in the morning.
-This is another condition I have.
-In my case, I will actually stop breathing altogether in the middle of the night.
-At which point, I wake up gasping for air.
-I only bring this up because some experts believe this can be cause of feeling sick in the morning as well.
-You want want to consider this a possibility if the sick feeling doesn’t go away.
+I only bring this up because some experts believe this can be the cause of feeling sick in the morning as well.
+You may want to consider this a possibility if the sick feeling doesn’t go away.

 Unfortunately, there are just too many things at play to determine what exactly is causing you to feel sick in the morning.
 Viruses, bacterial infections, lack of sleep, and even the air quality within the home can cause vomiting in the morning.